jozseflukacs1999/click-gap-agent/README.md

 The skill asks for a Search Console export (Performance → Export → Google Sheets).
 That export splits queries and pages into separate tabs, so a query cannot be traced to a page directly.
 The skill reconstructs the pairing from URL slugs and verifies it against the page totals — a query cannot have more clicks or impressions than the page it is assigned to.

-Measured on hollandmunkak.hu against API ground truth: **38 of 40 correct (95%)**, and **21 of 21 correct** among pairings it labelled "confident".
+Measured on domains against API ground truth: **38 of 40 correct (95%)**, and **21 of 21 correct** among pairings it labelled "confident".
 The two misses were trade synonyms where the query word appears nowhere in the URL.

 For genuinely joined query-by-page rows, export from a Looker Studio report built on the Search Console connector's **URL Impression** table, which carries Landing Page and Query on the same row.
 That also makes cannibalisation visible — the same query ranking on two pages — which the standard export cannot show at all.